HEY BABY, WE LIKE YOUR PANTS…

 The Silver Trousers

 These gorgeous shiny silver leather pants with rivets were Iggy’s second skin.
 They were purchased with the advance that Iggy received (as a solo artist) prior to the recording of Raw Power.
 (Bowie’s Mainman management had signed Iggy and brought him to London, telling him to ditch the Stooges and audition new band members).
-He also purchased the same pants in black.
-Both pair were shared with his bandmates.
+He also allegedly purchased the same pants in black.
+They were shared with his bandmates.
 The silver ones were worn at The Stooges’ infamous King’s Cross gig and ended up on the iconic Raw Power album cover photo.
-They were often paired with his cheetah jacket (mentioned later in this story)
+The pants were often paired with his cheetah jacket (mentioned later in this story).

-Tony Zanetta of Mainman was with Iggy when they bought them.
-He gave me this exclusive:
+Tony Zanetta of Mainman was with Iggy when they bought them!
+He gave me this exclusive comment:

 “The silver pants came from North Beach Leather’s Madison Avenue Shop in New York. (manager Tony) Defries has seen them in the store window and wanted Iggy to have them.
 Iggy who was staying in Detroit with his parents had been sent for and was staying at the Warwick.
 Tony was bringing him back to London.
 I was summoned to be his minder at the hotel for the few days before their departure to London.
 I’m a little fuzzy on the exact time but it must have been early 1972.
 Tony gave me $500 to take Iggy shopping.
 We spent all of it on the pants.
 We were both a little intimidated having spent that much on a pair of trousers but Tony just laughed it off.
 There were obviously worth every penny.”